Across the entirety of the Southern United States, there is nothing that is as much of a staple as cornbread is.

 Typically, people who choose to do this will opt for cheddar or pepper jack cheeses, as these can add the right boost of flavor while also adding to the moisture content of the cornbread.

-As mentioned earlier, you can either add creamed corn or corn kernels to the recipe to add another level of both the classic corn flavor of cornbread and some extra moisture.
+Also, as mentioned earlier, you can either add creamed corn or corn kernels to the recipe to add another level of both the classic corn flavor of cornbread and some extra moisture.

 Creamed corn tends to do better when you are trying to add moisture to the recipe without altering the texture of the bread too much, as the already creamed kernels will blend into the batter more easily than full kernels.